samboosa5k/Flight_Planner/README.md

 - Split code into chunks (code-splitting) separating bundle chunks/vendors etc.
 - Split library of airports into separate JSON files

-### Funny problems
-**Green outline flashing around multiple components:**

-Took me a while to figure out this one...

-At first I thought the issue was Reactstrap doing something strange with animations/style toggling, but the issue was bootstrap's form-focus-shadows, these would trigger on state/context updates.

-**Solution:**

-Compile bootstrap myself, and remove form-focus-shadows.

-This took me hours...

 ### Installation

 Run this: